xelanac/xelanac/README.md

 # Hi there 👋 Here is Alessandro Cancelliere!
-I'm a courious person that wants to improve new skills throught **new challenges!**
+I'm a curious person that wants to improve new skills throught **new challenges!**
 I've got a Bachelor Degree in Computer Science at **Unimol**, Italy.

 # 🔭 I’m currently working on: